How I access the world of cryptocurrency in 2021

 Disclaimer: I am not a financial advisor and none of this is financial advice.
 This is merely a guide into how I use crypto at the moment for the purpose of sharing this information with Crypto newcomers.
-Always do your research before investing your money and consult with financial professionals before taking on any risk.
+Always do your own research before investing your money and consult with licensed financial professionals before taking on any risk.

-(Also you should only consider investing in crypto if you have no outstanding debt and an emergency fund.
-These are two fundamental things to take care off if you want to begin investing and any professional advisor worth 2 cents will tell you this.)
+Also, you should only consider investing in crypto if you have no outstanding debt and an emergency fund.
+These are two fundamental things to take care off if you want to begin investing and any professional advisor worth 2 cents will tell you this.

-Crypto is revolutionary.
+Cryptocurrency is revolutionary.
 This much is apparent in the little time I have spent researching and playing with cryptocurrencies.
 The technology and it’s many use cases are bewildering as well as the amount of passion and innovation is breathtaking.
 It truly feels that if you aren’t somewhat involved with crypto at the moment, you are missing out on something huge, a financial revolution whose likes we may not see again in our lifetimes.
 Today, I’m here to show you how I take part in crypto and how it might be the right way for you to partake in it.

 Remember, this is very much a new space and you should be very careful; you are using your own money so you are the one who is responsible for your wins and your losses.
 Always do plenty of research and if you are confused, seek the help of licensed professionals.